FranklinChen/type-directed-tdd-rust/README.md

 Thanks to feedback on the [Reddit discussion](http://www.reddit.com/r/rust/comments/2bcwua/type_driven_tdd_in_rust/), I learned of another optimization: using `String` `append()`, which cleverly reuses an existing buffer and saves on memory allocations and gives linear concatenation.

-I've made the `master` branch reflect the cleanest working version I have on hand of any code and accompanying presentation materials.
+I've made the `without-validation` branch reflect the cleanest working version I have on hand of code corresponding to the presentation materials.
+In particular, the code does not contain `Result`-based validation, which was outside the scope of the presentation.

 Documents: